 At High School and above, the baseball or softball pitch’s downward trajectory is 3 to 12-degrees.
 The hitter utilizes a +3 to +12 (upward) Attack Angle to maximize ball exit speed, precisely matching the pitch’s downward trajectory.
 These attack angles result in launch angles too low for sluggers with excellent exit velocity to maximize ball travel distance and productivity.

 The average trajectory (Launch Angle) of swing on plane hitters is a low liner.

 Two Crucial Positions Necessary to Swing on Plane

-Swing on plane with the pitch to increase the margin of error and ball exit speed is a matter of achieving a slight upward angle of the swing plane (click the link for our free article Measure and Track Attack Angle).
+Swinging on plane with the pitch to increase the margin of error and ball exit speed is a matter of achieving a slight upward angle of the swing plane (click the link for our free article Attack Angle (Swing Plane) for Hitters).
 The positive attack angle matches the downward slope of the pitched ball as it enters the hitting zone.

-The baseball and fastpitch softball hitter’s spine angle and axis of rotation are crucial to swing on plane:
+To swing on plane, the hitter’s spine angle and axis of rotation are crucial:

 - Spine Angle.

 An inward angle of the rotating shoulders, created by a twenty to thirty-degree spine angle as the hitter turns, has the following effects:

 - Contributes to raising attack angle by increasing the vertical bat angle.

 - Increases margin of error because the swing path is deeper and, therefore, in the course of the ball longer than with a more upright hitting position.